KurtSanders/STAmbientWeather/README.md

 | kurtsanders | STAmbientWeather | bugfix |

-**Required Files in your SmartThings IDE Repository** These files below are required for V4.3.0 to operate.
+**Required Files in your SmartThings IDE Repository** These files below are required for this version to operate.
 You will need to Update from Repo

 | IDE Repository    | Filename | Status |
 | :---: | :----------| :---:  |